 As is often the case in a small town, Paskenta doesn't have a public transportation system that people use for their commute.

-The per capita income in Paskenta in 2022 was $24,025, which is low income relative to California and the nation.
-This equates to an annual income of $96,100 for a family of four.
+The per capita income in Paskenta in 2022 was $26,493, which is low income relative to California, and lower middle income relative to the rest of the US.
+This equates to an annual income of $105,972 for a family of four.

 Paskenta is a somewhat ethnically-diverse town.
 The people who call Paskenta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paskenta residents report their race to be White.
-Important ancestries of people in Paskenta include German, Irish, English, French, and European.
+Important ancestries of people in Paskenta include German, English, Ukrainian, Portuguese, and Norwegian.

 The most common language spoken in Paskenta is English.
 Other important languages spoken here include Italian and Greek.